Home

 Lucy Ann (Miner) Kincaid was born on July 27, 1846 near Champion, Trumbull County, OH, one of 13 children of Joseph and Elizabeth (Forney) Miner.

 On Dec.
-18, 1872, at the age of 26, Lucy married Thomas Kincaid Jr. (1843- ? ).
-He was an Ohio native and the son of Thomas and Laura H. Kincaid Sr., and also a native of Champion.
-Jefferson Palm, a local justice of the peace, performed the ceremony.
-Thomas Sr. was an immigrant from Ireland.
+18, 1872, at the age of 26, Lucy married 29-year-old Thomas Kincaid Jr. (1843- ? ), also spelled "Kincade."
+He was a Champion neighbor and an Ohio native, and the son of Thomas and Laura H. Kincaid Sr. Jefferson Palm, a local justice of the peace, performed the ceremony.
+Thomas Jr.'s father was an immigrant from Ireland.

 In April 1873, Lucy gave birth to their daughter Caroline Louise Kincaid.

-Sadly, Lucy passed away on Dec.
+Sadly, Lucy passed away later that year on Dec.
 5, 1873, at the tender age of 27 years, four months and nine days.
 The cause of death is not known.
-She and Thomas had only been married less than a year, and her demise left Thomas alone to raise their infant daughter.
+She and Thomas had only been married less than a year, and her demise left him alone to raise their infant daughter.

 Lucy was laid to rest beside her brother David in the family plot at the Lutheran & German Reformed Cemetery in Southington.
 Her grave marker was intricately carved with her vital dates, as well as the names of her husband and parents.
 Later, her mother would be buried next to her as well.
-When Lucy's marker (seen above) was photographed in August 2003, some 130 years later, it was badly faded, and barely legible.
-The lettering might be visible if the midday sunshine would strike it just the right way.
+When Lucy's marker was photographed by the founder of this website in August 2003, some 130 years later, it was badly faded, and barely legible.
+The lettering might be visible if the midday sunshine would strike it at just the right angle.

 By 1900, the Kincaids had relocated into a residence in the City of Warren.
 Thomas, age 37, was employed as a teamster.
 The census-taker recorded that they had no children.
 Thomas's 59-year-old widowed mother lived under their roof as well.